zethriller/MRB-Updates/README.md

   Note: values may be off, they differ depending on the AT.
   Adjustments may be needed.
   * Sorcery, Force of Will and Experimentation are now mutually exclusive.
   In addition to a visual clue, there is a note about it in the powersets' description.
+  KNOWN ISSUE: We are now aware that exclusivity is not complete and are returning to this.

 * Brute/Scrapper/Sentinel/Stalker/Tanker
   * Implemented scaling values for Super Reflexes passives' damage resistance slope.